Mary Collins (First Lady of Boston): First Lady of Boston

 Collins' husband was elected mayor of Boston in 1959.
 Collins is considered to have been a primary player in the success of her husband's candidacy.
-Her husband served as mayor from 1960 until 1968, being reelected in 1963.

-During her husband's mayoralty, Collins was an active municipal first lady.
+Her husband served as mayor from 1960 until 1968, being reelected in 1963.During her husband's mayoralty, Collins was an active municipal first lady.

 Collins served for a time as a chairwoman of March of Dimes a nonprofit organization which raised funds for polio treatment and research.

-Collins served on the boards of several institutions, including Faulkner Hospital and Boston's Museum of Fine Arts.
+She also served on the boards of several institutions, including Faulkner Hospital and Boston's Museum of Fine Arts.